DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Before encryption takes place, responses are padded according to the ISO/IEC 7816-4 format.
 Padding begins with a single byte holding the value `0x80`, followed by any number of `NUL` bytes.

-The total length of `<resolver-response>` `<resolver-response-pad>` MUST be a multiple of 64 bytes.

-The length of `<resolver-response-pad>` MUST be between 1 and 256 bytes, including the initial `0x80` byte.
-For a given response, that padding length MUST be deterministic for at least one of these tuples:
+When the transport size budget permits, the resolver SHOULD pad `<resolver-response>` `<resolver-response-pad>` to a multiple of 64 bytes.
+The padding length SHOULD be between 1 and 256 bytes, including the initial `0x80` byte.
+For a given response, that padding length SHOULD be deterministic for at least one of these tuples:

 - `(<resolver-sk>, <client-nonce>)`
 - `(<shared-key>, <client-nonce>)`

 A resolver can satisfy this requirement with a pseudorandom function.
 The requirement prevents response padding from becoming an extra source of linkable server behavior while still allowing stateless operation.

+If the preferred padding would make an encrypted UDP response exceed the triggering query size or the resolver's UDP maximum, the resolver MAY use a shorter valid ISO/IEC 7816-4 padding length, or truncate the DNS response and set the DNS `TC` flag before padding and encryption.
+A client MUST accept any authenticated response whose plaintext has valid ISO/IEC 7816-4 padding and parses as a DNS response; it MUST NOT reject a response solely because the plaintext length is not a multiple of 64 bytes or because the padding length is outside the preferred range above.

 ### Resolver Responses Over UDP